Ada-Developers-Academy/core-unit-3/adding-behavior/connecting-html-css-and-js.md

 ## Adding the Script Tag

 In order for our website to load HTML, we add a link to our JavaScript file in our HTML using the `<script>` tag, similar to how we've included CSS.
-Just like CSS links, we can include multiple `<script>`s in one page, and the scripts will be loaded in order.
+Just like CSS links, we can include multiple `<script>`s in one page, and by default the scripts will be loaded in order.

 ```html
 <!-- index.html -->